bengtj100/stacky-lang/doc/Reference.md

 #### The `print` operation

-This operation is used to print a term as it is written in stacky on stdout.
+This operation is used to print a term as it is written in Stacky on stdout.
 A newline is added after the printout.
 This means that strings are printed with double quotes (`"`) and visible escape sequences.

 ```
 print :: [ x <] ---> [ <]